 Practice Pointer: Matter of L-E-A-

-On July 29, 2019 the attorney general issued a decision, Matter of L-E-A-, 27 I&N Dec.
+On July 29, 2019, the attorney general issued a decision, Matter of L-E-A-, 27 I&N Dec.
 581 (A.G.
 2019), overturning the part of the 2017 Board of Immigration Appeals decision in this case discussing whether Mr. L-E-A-’s proposed particular social group is cognizable.
 While the attorney general’s decision uses sweeping language about family-based particular social groups, the holding essentially states that each claim must be analyzed on a case-by-case basis.
 This practice pointer summarizes the decision and gives practitioners tips on how to represent asylum-seekers with family-based claims going forward.
+In additition to the practice pointer, CLINIC has translated Title II of the Salvadoran Civil Code entitled “Rules Relative to Intestate Succession,” which may help practitioners establish a cognizable family-based particular social group on behalf of Salvadoran clients.

-CLINIC is co-counsel in L-E-A- and is monitoring how government officials and immigration judges are interpreting the attorney general’s opinion.
-To that end, please share with CLINIC redacted copies of any decisions that rely on the attorney general’s opinion by contacting Bradley Jenkins at email@example.com.
+Since the attorney general decided Matter of L-E-A II, CLINIC joined as co-counsel to Mr. L-E-A- and is monitoring how government officials and immigration judges are interpreting the attorney general’s opinion.
+To that end, please share with CLINIC redacted copies of any decisions that rely on the attorney general’s opinion by contacting Bradley Jenkins at firstname.lastname@example.org.